kirajano/wiki-streams/README.md

-## Wikipedia Event Streaming
+## Wikipedia Event Streaming with Kafka

 ### Purpose
-Use the Wikipeda data stream to address what is happening in Wikipedia and potential of fraudelent / damaging content.
-Identify topics and domains that are mostly susceptible.
+Use the MediaWiki Event Stream API to run real-time analyitcs using Kafka + Elastic Stack.

 ### Description
-Track fraudelent (and bot) created content on Wikipedia in real-time.
+Track bot acitity created content on Wikipedia in real-time.
+Utilizig ORES ML services, track how Wikipedia tracks potential of quality damaging edits to existing artictles.
+Attemt to identify topics and domains that are mostly susceptible.
 Wikipedia implements a real-time ML revision algo to understand if changes are damaging or goodfaith.
 This real-time data could be used to create a service that reports on:
 * Share of damaging vs. non-damaging content